Carolyn McDiffitt Obituary - Boonville, MO | Boonville Daily News

 Carolyn Sue McDiffitt, 80, of Boonville peacefully passed away Wednesday morning June 3, 2020 in her home surrounded by her family.

-Visitation for Carolyn will be held Saturday, June 6, 2020 from 10:00 a.m. to 11:00 a.m. at Howard Funeral Home.
-Funeral service will begin at 11:00 a.m. with Pastor Paul Weisenborn officiating.
-Burial will follow in Moberly at Memorial Park Cemetery.
-The public is welcome as long as social distancing guidelines are followed.
+Visitation for Carolyn was held Saturday, June 6, 2020 from 10:00 a.m. to 11:00 a.m. at Howard Funeral Home.
+Funeral service followed at 11:00 a.m. with Pastor Paul Weisenborn officiating.
+Burial was in Moberly at Memorial Park Cemetery.

+Memorial contributions are suggested to St. Jude Children's Research Hospital or the American Cancer Society.
+Online condolences may be left at: www.howardfh.com.

-Visitation for Carolyn will be held Saturday, June 6, 2020 from 10:00 a.m. to 11:00 a.m. at Howard Funeral Home.
-Funeral service will begin at 11:00 a.m. with Pastor Paul Weisenborn officiating.
-Burial will follow in Moberly at Memorial Park Cemetery.
-The public is welcome as long as social distancing guidelines are followed.
+Visitation for Carolyn was held Saturday, June 6, 2020 from 10:00 a.m. to 11:00 a.m. at Howard Funeral Home.
+Funeral service followed at 11:00 a.m. with Pastor Paul Weisenborn officiating.
+Burial was in Moberly at Memorial Park Cemetery.

+Memorial contributions are suggested to St. Jude Children's Research Hospital or the American Cancer Society.
+Online condolences may be left at: www.howardfh.com.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.